 In my storm I am not even really paying attention to the cause of my reaction, the underlying feeling -being busy, feeling worried, or feeling underappreciated.
 I’m just reacting.
 And it typically doesn’t go so well!
 At which point I realize I better find out more about what’s going on with the kiddos.
 I recognize that I better listen beyond their behavior.

 When Listening Happens

 Most times I hear that they are feeling overwhelmed, or not connecting to the assignment, or wanting to do something else other than the homework, or feeling sick or hungry, or “the teacher will be critical no matter what I do”.
 Whatever I am hearing, it becomes rapidly evident that my initial reaction wasn’t helpful one little bit.

 When our inclination is to listen more deeply to our child’s experience, we are naturally led to more meaningful and workable problem solving.
 And that’s great, because different causes of not wanting to do homework, for example, need different solutions.

 The overwhelmed brain needs to be able to move around (meaning get that body moving) and to break the task into small steps.
 The focused-elsewhere brain needs permission to focus elsewhere either now or later.
 The feeling sick or tired brain needs more questions to find out what is needed!
 And the brain experiencing a critical teacher needs a chance to tell the story, pick up its self-esteem, and plan how to deal.

 And sometimes we don’t feel like we have the time.
 Or energy.

-Listening is part of what makes parenting so demanding.
+Part of what makes parenting so demanding is the listening we must do.
 We are charged with guiding and tending to our child’s lives.
 We therefore tend to instruct a lot.
 When we listen, it feels like it takes more time and energy, but really, arguing takes time and energy!